Dive into Summer PD – and Lots More!

 Summer Income: Roll Up Your Sleeves

 You can put your teacher expertise and communications skills to work in the summer.
-Last summer our Kids on the Cusp blogger Mary Tarashuk shared her plans for a summer reading group.
+In her MiddleWeb blog, Kids on the Cusp, Mary Tarashuk shared her plans for a summer reading group.
 For her intense, week-long book study of Firegirl she brought together several former students.
 Her goals were to build her understanding of working with a small group around critical thinking skills development — as well as to bolster her income by charging a small-group tutoring fee.

 So many options!
-Which fit your interests and your calendar?
-We invite your comments on what makes summer fun and meaningful for you.
+Which fit your interests, your calendar or your career plans?
+We invite your comments.